StarRocks/starrocks/docs/table_design/Sort_key.md

   - `city_code` and `user_id`
   - `site_id`, `city_code`, and `pv`

-The following sections provide examples of how to define sort key columns when you create tables that use various data models.
+The following sections provide examples of how to define sort key columns when you create tables of different types.
 These examples are suitable for StarRocks clusters that have at least three BEs.

 ### Duplicate Key